-E.1 Lead the implementation and required updating of the Economic Sustainability Plan.
+E.1 Lead the implementation and ongoing updates of the Economic Sustainability Plan.

-E.2 Identify the regional infrastructure needs and opportunities to maximize Delta regional benefits.
+E.2 Identify regional community needs and opportunities to maximize Delta regional benefits.

 2.1 Assess and monitor infrastructure needs for the Legacy Communities and surrounding areas, including recreation and tourism business needs.

-E.3 Facilitate regional economic development projects using the Delta Investment Fund.
+E.3 Facilitate regional economic development projects using the Delta Investment Fund and other funding sources.

 E.4 Identify and address environmental factors that negatively impact the economic sustainability of the Delta.

-4.1 Partner with local government and State agencies to control invasive aquatic species which negatively impact recreation, tourism and water supply.
+4.1 Partner with local government and state agencies to control invasive aquatic species and harmful algal blooms which negatively impact recreation, tourism, and water supply.